crystal-linux/citrine/README.md

 ## Usage:
-As long as it's installed with PacMan, run with `sudo citrine`
+As long as it's installed with Pacman, run with `sudo citrine`

-## For non-crystal systems:
+## For Non-Crystal systems:
 Why?
 You can *try* to build it with `makepkg`, but why?
 (PKGBUILD is in the `crystal-linux/packages` repo)